Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Abstract

 \section{Abstract}

-For a set of permutations (patterns) $\Pi$ in $S_k$, consider the set of all permutations in $S_n$ that avoid all patterns in $\Pi$.
-An important problem in current algebraic combinatorics is to find pattern sets $\Pi$ such that the corresponding quasi-symmetric function is symmetric for all $n$.
-Recently, Bloom and Sagan proved that for any $k \ge 4$, the size of such $\Pi$ must be at least $3$ unless $\Pi \subseteq \{[1, 2, \dots, k],\; [k, \dots, 1]\}$, and asked for a general lower bound.
+For a set of permutations (patterns) $\Pi$ in $S_k$, consider the set of permutations in $S_n$ that avoid all patterns in $\Pi$.
+In current algebraic combinatorics, a significant problem is to identify pattern sets $\Pi$ for which the corresponding quasisymmetric function is symmetric for all $n$.
+Recently, Bloom and Sagan proved that unless $\Pi \subseteq \{12\dots k, k \dots 21\}$, the size of such $\Pi$ must be at least $3$ for any $k \ge 4$.
+They also posed a general lower bound conjecture.

-We prove that the minimal size of such $\Pi$ is exactly $k - 1$.
-The proof applies a new generalization of a theorem of Bose from extremal combinatorics.
-This generalization is proved using the multilinear polynomial approach of Alon, Babai and Suzuki to the extension by Ray-Chaudhuri and Wilson to Bose's theorem.
+In this work, we resolve this conjecture and give a tight lower bound, namely, the minimal size of such $\Pi$ is exactly $k - 1$.
+The proof relies on a novel generalization of Bose's theorem in extremal combinatorics, utilizing the multilinear polynomial approach introduced by Alon, Babai, and Suzuki.